 - The Academy is unable to provide staff to support the event

 - Rooming is unable to be found due to timetabling clashes

 - There is a lack of notice given (please try to send requests at least 6 weeks before planned activities)

-In the first instance, requests from providers should be sent to the Interim Careers Leader, Miss Mollie Grainger at [email protected]
+In the first instance, requests from providers should be sent to the Careers Leader, Mrs Tereasa Turner: [email protected]

 For questions on this or the wider CEIAG programme at West Bromwich Collegiate Academy, please do not hesitate to contact us.

 The following policies may also apply to interested providers:

 - Safeguarding and Child Protection Policy